codenautas/multilang/LEEME.md

 <!--lang:en--]

-is the directive for declaring the language of the next section (use * from all languages)
+is the directive for declaring the language of the next section (use * for all languages)

+[!--lang:de--]

+ist die Direktive zur Deklaration der Sprache für die nächste Section (der * gilt für alle Sprachen)

 [!--lang:*-->